Installing Box Framed Steps

 Double joist where deck boards meet at butt joins allowing a 3mm gap between joists.

-Place the box framed step in the area and work from that creating as many box framed steps as needed using the same method.
+Place the box framed step in the area you are starting from and work from that creating as many box framed steps as needed using the same method.

 Fix the box frames together by measuring and cutting posts for each inner corner.
 Pre-drill holes through the outer joists and into the posts and screw together using 2 coach screws at every post and box frame.